 National Youth Alliance for Boys and Men of Color

-The idea for the National Youth Alliance was birthed at the EA’s spring 2016 meeting.
-A group of young men and supportive adult allies shared their vision for a youth-led arm of the movement for boys and men of color, proposing a national network of young people advancing policy and systems change through organizing and advocacy.
+The idea for the NYA was birthed at the EA’s Spring 2016 meeting.
+A group of young men and supportive adult allies shared their vision for a youth-led arm of the movement for boys and men of color, proposing a national network of young people who would work to advance change to policies and systems through organizing and advocacy.

-Their simple declaration, that there “Nothing About Us, Without Us” made clear their view that foundation-led efforts could only go so far without directly-impacted young men of color being at the forefront of the work.
-They also made a clear request for resources to support this effort.
+Their simple declaration that there is “nothing about us without us” made clear their view that foundation-led efforts could only go so far without directly impacted young men of color being at the forefront of the work.
+They also requested resources to support this effort.

-Darrius Lightfoot can tell when adult allies are actually listening to him and when they are merely waiting for their chance to speak.
-Lightfoot, a youth organizer and co-founder of Fearless Leading by the Youth, calls this phenomenon “listening to learn vs. listening to respond.”
-When he and four other organizers had the chance to meet with CEOs from the Executives’ Alliance at the Spring 2016 meeting in Baltimore, he said, “it definitely showed that they were learning.”
+Darrius Lightfoot, a youth leader in the NYA and co-founder of the Chicago-based organization Fearless Leading by the Youth, noted, “I can tell when adult allies are actually listening to me and when they are merely waiting for their chance to speak.”
+Lightfoot calls this phenomenon listening to learn vs. listening to respond.
+When he and other organizers met with CEOs from the EA, he said, “It definitely showed that they were learning.”

 The NYA represents a level of youth engagement and leadership that is largely unprecedented in the field of philanthropy.
-“Young people are used to being in so many spaces where the door is slammed in their face and it is assumed that they have nothing to offer,” said Eric Braxton, Executive Director of the Funders’ Collaborative on Youth Organizing, which helps coordinate NYA activities in conjunction with the Movement Strategy Center.
-“The experience of EA has been the opposite.
+“Young people are used to being in so many spaces where the door is slammed in their face and it is assumed that they have nothing to offer,” said Eric Braxton, executive director of the Funders’ Collaborative on Youth Organizing, which helps coordinate NYA activities in conjunction with the Movement Strategy Center.
+“The experience with the EA has been the opposite.
 This happened because young people are doing such powerful work across the country, but also because folks from the EA were receptive and made space for it.”
-In the coming year, EA staff will ensure deeper engagement between NYA youth leaders, the EA’s leadership, its various Collective Action Tables, and the projects that emanate from those efforts.